HaroonSalim/Naive-Search-Engine/README.md

 Why Python?
 Because we are familiar with the language and have some practice and grip over it.

+# Starting Approach
 Based on the given instructions and dataset description, here's how we approach developing the Naïve Search Engine utilising MapReduce, focusing on the ARTICLE_ID and SECTION_TEXT columns and following the basic principles of the vector space model for information retrieval:

-**Data Preprocessing:** Extract the necessary columns (ARTICLE_ID and SECTION_TEXT) from the provided dataset.
+Data Preprocessing: Extract the necessary columns (ARTICLE_ID and SECTION_TEXT) from the provided dataset.
 Perform basic text cleaning operations such as removing punctuation, converting text to lowercase, and tokenisation.
 Optionally, perform additional preprocessing steps like stopword removal and stemming.

+# Furthur work
-**Indexing Phase: **
+Indexing Phase:

 Mapper: Tokenize SECTION_TEXT and emit (word, 1) pairs.
 Reducer: Aggregate word frequencies to generate a set of unique words and assign unique IDs to each word.